Health Care System

-In this part of the Prague for All website we explain the basis of the Czech health care, the importance of having your own general practicioner (and other doctors), the system of health care for pregnant foreigners and children of foreigners, as well as the rules of health insurance.
+In this part of the Prague for All website, we explain the basics of the Czech health care system, the importance of having your own general practicioner (and other doctors), health care for pregnant foreign nationals and the children of foreigners, as well as the rules of health insurance.

 - Doctor’s appointments and preventive care